jasminepvo/100devs/journal.md

 • Class 4 touched on CSS and learnlayouts was a good website to cover the basics

+• I started doing ANKI and just making the cards, I can feel myself retaining the knowledge.

 "Go deep, not wide." - go deep with material and not spreading yourself too thin/wide

+---

+### Day 4: July 20, 2022

+##### Todays's Progress

+• Started and finished Class 03 lecture on YouTube

+##### Thoughts

+• Navy Seal - "If you want to change the world, don't back down from the sharks."

+• HACKS - if you're on mac, digital color meter is built in to grab colors for design To comment: select text then command /

+• Class 5 - vomit code for now and refactor later aka clean up the code, put it in a bag and throw it away.
+Note: don't watch this lecture while eating, that gif of the chunky milk was horrendous.

 ---